State of knowledge

 ProCall UCServer

-This applies in particular to changes such as more extensive changes to the end user base, changes to the multi-server environment (adding/removing servers, changes to connected databases) and version changes (update, upgrade, ...).
+This applies in particular to changes such as more extensive changes to the end user base, changes to the multi-server environment (addition/removal of servers, changes to connected databases) and version changes (update, upgrade, ...).

 MetaDirectory